Our Scholar Network

 Eadric Bressel, PhD

-Dr. Eadric Bressel is a professor and clinical research scientist in the Sports Medicine Program at Utah State University (USU) in Logan, UT.
-He received his BS in 1994 and MS in 1995 in exercise science from California State University, Fresno, and he received his PhD in biomechanics from the University of Northern Colorado in 1999.
-His aquatic research examines neuromechanical adaptations to therapeutic exercise.
+Dr. Eadric Bressel is a professor and head of the department of Kinesiology and Health Science at Utah State University (USU).
+He received his B.S. and M.S. in kinesiology at California State University, Fresno, and he received his Ph.D. in biomechanics from the University of Northern Colorado.
+He worked as a postdoctoral fellow in the health and rehabilitation center at Auckland University of Technology prior to his appointment with USU in 2000.
+His research examines biomechanical adaptations to therapeutic exercise in healthy and special populations, with a specific interest in spine stabilization exercises, determinants of balance, and rehabilitation of chronic conditions such as osteoarthritis using an aquatic environment.
 With his academic appointment in the Department of KHS at USU Eadric is a member of the American College of Sports Medicine.

 Areas of Discipline: Sports Medicine